The Adventures of Portland Bill: Location

 The idea was originated by John Grace and submitted to the competition 'Maritime England'.
 Most of the characters are named after the areas of the UK Shipping Forecast.
 Grandma Tiree and Inspector Ronaldsway are named after automatic weather stations and “Gail” is named after the high winds frequently forecast.
+Portland Bill is likely based on the Dorset lighthouse of the same name.
 The submission won the prize and was picked up by Graham Clutterbuck at FilmFair who went on to commission two series for ITV.
 At the time, John Grace and Mik Parsons were colleagues teaching in the Graphic Design Department at Leicester Polytechnic (now DeMontfort University).
 They collaborated on the music and song content with Mik Parsons recording all the songs on his 4-track cassette based Tascam Portastudio.